-Launch at Charlesto Launch at Charlestown Harbour (Slip or Beach) and row in St Austell Bay Location Charlestown Harbour - Charlestown Road, PL25 3NJ Hazards Current/ Swell at harbour entrance Approaching the slipway too quickly.
+Launch at Charlesto own Harbour (Slip or Beach) and row in St Austell Bay Location Charlestor wn Harbour - Cha arlestown Road, PL25 3NJ Hazards Current/ Swell at harbour entrance Approaching the slipway too quickly.
 'Harbour Jumpers', fishing lines and harbour swimmers Pleasure craft /Windsurfers /Jet Skis / Commercial shipping Beach users and Swimmers in sea Rocks / Running aground (particularly at Beach recovery) Strong or strengthening winds, rough sea conditions Mussel Beds Mooring or marker buoys Sea Hazards - see Maps Where are you? - Always know exactly where you are in case you need to contact the Emergency Services - they may not know local place names!
-Safety Equipment which should be carried in Gig Carried / Worn by Coxswain VHF Radio and mobile phone Coxswain Lifejacket In Yellow Safety Pod in Gig - Located under Thwart /Seat No 1 A First Aid kit A throw line, throw bag or equivalent grab line (15m) A serrated safety knife with rope cutter An audio signalling device / whistle In Gig A bailer Spare thole pins A tow line secured to the bow of the boat Safety Equipment which British Rowing recommends should be included in a Boat Safety Kit Sufficient lifejackets for the maximum number of persons on board Enough survival equipment or 'Bivvi bags' for the maximum number of persons on board.
-(Note: Foil blankets tend to keep cold people cold and are not recommended.)
-Safety Equipment, which British Rowing recommends may also be required as a result of the risk assessment of the location, water and weather conditions.
-A tool kit and spares A spare length of rope An anchor and line appropriate for the water and weather conditions and / or Sea anchor to prevent the boat drifting with the wind; this could be a canvas bucket / rope Sufficient in-date flares GPS system and / or Compass Suitable lights in low visibility conditions Fenders
+Safety Equipment which should be carried in Gig Carried / Worn by Coxswain VHF Radio and mobile phone Coxswain Lifejacket In Yellow Safety Pod in Gig - Located under Thwart /Seat No 1 A First Aid kit A throw line, throw bag or equivalent grab line (15m) A serrated safety knife with rope cutter An audio signalling device / whistle In Gig A bailer Spare thole pins A tow line secured to the bow of the boat Safety Equipment which British Rowing recommends should be included in a Boat Safety Kit 2.
+Enough sur ejackets for the maximum number of persons on board vival equipment or 'Bivvi bags' for the maximum number of board.
+(Note: Foil blankets tend to keep cold people cold and are not d.)
+Safety Equipment, which British Rowing recommends may also be required as a result of the risk assessment of the location, water and weather conditions. / or Sea and canvas buck 4.
+Sufficient in- 5.
+GPS system gth of rope and line appropriate for the water and weather conditions and shor to prevent the boat drifting with the wind; this could be a ket / rope